ShellCode33/ArchLinux-Hardened/docs/HOW_TO_SECURE_USB_DEVICE.md

 Debian has been choosen for two reasons:

 - Because it's very stable, if we have to boot into this USB device it probably means something went wrong at some point and we don't want to deal with a broken install
-- Because it supports secure boot out of the box, meaning we will be able to boot into it on any computer (which allows us to boot into external USB)
+- Because it supports secure boot out of the box, meaning we will be able to boot into it on any computer (as long as it allows us to boot into external USB)

 You might want to read [Installing Debian GNU/Linux from a Unix/Linux System](https://www.debian.org/releases/stable/amd64/apds03.en.html).
 Otherwise, just follow along.